B i o g r a p h y

 Photo by Mike Callow

-Performer, Composer, as well as a Violin Teacher for Brighton & Hove Music & Arts and private tuition.
+Performer, Composer, as well as a Violin Teacher.

 Performing Instruments: - mainly the violin and guitars; others include mandolin, viola, Appalachian dulcimer (psaltery), dobro, voice and keyboards.